 - A table and four chairs

-- One electric light and a battery-powered lantern
+- A battery-powered lantern

 - An electric baseboard heater (takes the chill off, but does not provide full heat)